joyboy123-coder/Dark-Data-Rises/README.md

 ## 📁 SQL Folder

-Contains SQL questions and solutions to analyze the data after it’s loaded into Snowflake.
+Contains SQL questions and solutions to analyze the data after it's loaded into Snowflake.

 - Each SQL file focuses on a specific topic (e.g., filtering, aggregation, window functions, etc.)
 - Run them after ETL to explore insights from your cleaned data ✅